Import Locations, Lots and Inventory

 The Import Locations file

-The Import Locations file type can be: CSV (.csv), Microsoft Excel XML (.xml), or Microsoft Excel (.xlsx)
+The Import Locations file type can be: CSV (.csv), Microsoft Excel XML (.xml), or Microsoft Excel (.xlsx).
+The supported column names are described below.

 The Location's Label.
 Required field.